 I've worked on many many things at CloudPhysics, but designing the dashboard and a new mode of exploration has been the salient accomplishment of my time there.
 An IT application is made or unmade by its dashboard, and that is where I've focused most of my attention for the past months.

 Conquering the Domain

 For any product designer, the obvious first step is (or should be) to experiment with and explore unfamiliar software so they can learn about workflows, interactions, and draw parallels with systems they have worked with.
 The eventual goal is to figure out the overall system map which becomes the foundation for the interface design.

 Of course, identifying the problem is a far cry from solving it to everyone's satisfaction.
-It's not uncommon for there to be ambiguity about certain concepts even among experts when the information is encyclopedic and complex in nature.
-For my own learning and with the goal of providing a visual reference to the company, I created diagrams and flows that capture a comprehensive picture.
-These flows help resolve arguments and doubts in a fraction of the time and with a much higher level of confidence compared with a bunch of folks trapped in meeting rooms caught in endless discussion.
+It's not uncommon for there to be ambiguity about certain concepts, even among experts, when the information is encyclopedic and complex in nature.
+For my own learning and with the goal of providing a visual reference to the company, I created a diagram exploring relationships between virtual and physical objects that make up the VMware ecosystem.
+The flows helped resolve arguments and doubts in a fraction of the time compared to when a folks were trapped in meeting rooms caught in endless discussion.

 There was initial skepticism around the density of information in our dashboard widgets.
 Some of this came from comparing our dashboard to ones frequently seen in business intelligence applications or other monitoring platforms.